 Not to mention the toll on your body from sitting in a plane, train or car for long periods of time or carting heavy luggage around.
 Indeed, a “relaxing” getaway can be so stressful for these reasons that when you return home, you might feel more tired than when you left, i.e. you need a vacation from your vacation.

 A remedy for all this stress could be yoga (and/or lots of wine!), but it’s not always easy.
 Most likely you’re on a variable and easily changeable schedule or you’re in a place that might not have yoga studios nearby or the classes don’t work with your schedule, and since you can’t magically teleport to your home studio, there is no guarantee you can get your yoga on while you’re traveling.

 Thankfully, technology does make it easy to take some classes with you, via podcasts or classes streamed online.
 That is often one of my favorite ways to get on my mat when I can’t find a class that works for my schedule.
-But what’s a travel weary yogi to do if he or she can’t make it to a class or is nowhere near a wireless connection?
+But what’s a travel weary yogi to do if s/he can’t make it to a class, or is nowhere near a wireless connection?
 You just might have to take matters in your own hands with a short practice of your own.